 What Are HECM Loans: The Only Guide You Need

-As you approach retirement, you might discover personal savings and limited income are not enough to pay for living expenses.
-For example, whether you’d like extra income to help pay for home repairs or cover medical bills, HECM loans could be the solution you are searching for.
+As homeowners approach retirement, they might discover personal savings and limited income are not enough to pay for living expenses.
+For example, whether they’d like extra income to help pay for home repairs or cover medical bills, HECM loans could be the solution they are searching for.

 Simply put, a reverse mortgage loan gives older American homeowners a way to turn their home’s equity into cash.
-The funds you receive can be used for almost anything, including paying off your existing mortgage (required as part of the loan), eliminating credit card debt, medical and other bills, or simply improving your retirement lifestyle.
+The funds they receive can be used for almost anything, including paying off their existing mortgage (required as part of the loan), eliminating credit card debt, medical and other bills, or simply improving their retirement lifestyle.

 What Type of Loan is a Reverse Mortgage?